P2Pvalue/jetpad/README.md

 `index.html` will point to `localhost:9898`, the default SwellRT development endpoint.

 If JetPad is built in prod mode, the index file `index.html` will point to its own context (`/`) to reach the SwellRT client.
-In this case, you can deploy JetPad files together with the SwellRT server adding the following config option to the `application.conf`:
+In this case, you can deploy JetPad files together with the SwellRT server adding the following config option to file `application.conf`:

 ```
 core {